-These demands arose following experiences of incivility, which have been recognised as an emotional experience and a primary source of stress (Ciarrochi, Deane and Anderson 2002; Zeidner et al. 2012).
-From a different now opposite route, EI competencies were noted as buffers against stress (Slaski and Cartwright 2003).
-In this respect, among other stress-coping abilities that have been linked to specific EI skills, self-emotional awareness (SEA) and regulation of emotions (ROE), both measured in the current study as personal resources, were noted as effective to cope with stress (Ciarrochi et al. 2002; Weare and Gray 2003).
-Additionally, as some vindictive acts are affect-driven (Zeidner et al. 2012), SEA and ROE can buffer against revenge (Slaski and Cartwright 2003).
+These demands arise following experiences of incivility, which have been recognized as an emotional experience and a primary source of stress (Ciarrochi et al., 2002; Zeidner et al., 2012).
+From a different perspective, EI competencies have been regarded as buffers against stress (Slaski & Cartwright, 2003).
+In this respect, among other stress-coping abilities that have been linked to specific EI skills, self-emotional awareness (SEA) and regulation of emotions (ROE) have been identified as effective in coping with stress (Ciarrochi et al., 2002; Weare & Gray, 2003).
+Accordingly, both SEA and ROE are measured in the current study as personal resources.
+Given that some vindictive acts are affect-driven (Zeidner et al., 2012), SEA and ROE can function as a buffer against revenge (Slaski & Cartwright, 2003).
+The following hypotheses are therefore proposed:

-It can be argued that:

-(H4a) SEA will be negatively correlated with irritation.
+(H4a) SEA is negatively correlated with irritation.

-(H4b) SEA will be negatively correlated with revenge
+(H4b) SEA is negatively correlated with revenge.

-(H4c) ROE will be negatively correlated with irritation.
+(H4c) ROE is negatively correlated with irritation.

-(H4d) ROE will be negatively correlated with revenge
+(H4d) ROE is negatively correlated with revenge.

 Solidarity

-Based on a sense of responsibility to others and mutual interdependence, Solidarity refers to a situation in which the well-being of one person or group is positively related to that of others (De Beer & Koster, 2009: 12).
-In the organisational context, solidarity is positioned within pro-social types of behaviours (Koster and Sanders 2007), such as organisational citizenship behaviour (Kelly et al., 2018).
-Unlike OCB which is indifferent to the identity of its beneficiaries, solidarity accounts for the direction and hierarchical level of the participants in the act of support (Psychogios et al., 2020).
-In this sense, while horizontal solidarity can be directed at or sourced by peers of the same hierarchy level, vertical solidarity is directed at supervisors accounting for the cooperative behaviours of co-workers toward their supervisors (Sanders & Schyns, 2006).
+Solidarity derives from a sense of mutual interdependence and responsibility to others, and refers to a situation in which the well-being of one person or group is positively related to the well-being of others (De Beer & Koster, 2009).
+In the organizational context, solidarity is positioned within pro-social types of behaviours (Koster & Sanders, 2007), such as organizational citizenship behaviour (Kelly et al., 2018).
+Unlike OCB, which is indifferent to the identity of its beneficiaries, solidarity accounts for the direction and hierarchical level of the participants in the act of support (Psychogios et al., 2020).
+In this sense, whereas horizontal solidarity can be directed at or sourced from peers at the same level of the hierarchy, vertical solidarity is directed at supervisors in relation to the cooperative behaviours of co-workers toward their supervisors (Sanders & Schyns, 2006).

-Preschool teachers are exposed to various sources of irritation (i.e. incivility perpetrators), and status challenges, including from parents, colleagues and aids (Itzkovich and Dolev 2021).
-Vertical solidarity, considered a social resource in the framework of COR , is also an instrument to enhance resources (Hobfoll et al., 1990) such as positive emotionality and status taken by the irritation triggers (Potipiroon and Ford, 2019), pinpointing the instrumental overlooked facet of solidarity.
-This mechanism can be activated mainly when non-managerial figures are sourcing the irritation.
-In other cases, in which the supervisor triggers the irritation, although not widespread, vertical solidarity (Potipiroon and Ford, 2019) can be performed to restore emotional and cognitive resources consumed by irritation.
+Preschool teachers, for example, are exposed to various sources of irritation (e.g., perpetrators of incivility) and challenges to their status, including from parents, colleagues, and assistants (Itzkovich & Dolev, 2021).
+Vertical solidarity, which in the COR framework is considered a social resource, is also an instrument for enhancing resources (Hobfoll et al., 1990), such as positive emotionality and the status that has been taken away by irritation triggers (Potipiroon & Ford, 2019).
+This instrumental facet of solidarity tends to be overlooked.
+The mechanism can be activated when non-managerial figures are the source of the irritation.
+Where it is the supervisor who triggers the irritation, vertical solidarity (Potipiroon & Ford, 2019) can be used to restore the emotional and cognitive resources consumed by irritation.

-Pertaining to the fourth principle of COR, such reaction to irritation performed by a managerial figure is based on the exhaustion of resources.
+In terms of the fourth principle of COR, such reactions to irritation caused by a managerial figure are explained by the exhaustion of resources.
 When resources are exhausted, individuals enter a defensive mode.
-They sometimes react in an irrational way, which is considered a desperate exploratory seeking for "adaptation strategies that on their face or from experience do not seem adaptive" (Hobfoll et al., 2018, p.
+They may react in irrational ways, which reflects a desperate, exploratory search for “adaptation strategies that on their face or from experience do not seem adaptive” (Hobfoll et al., 2018, p.
 106).
-Helping the perpetrator when he is sourcing the irritation, although not effective, can be chosen on that basis.

-Based on these notions, it is postulated that:
+Helping the perpetrator, although he or she is the source of the irritation, is a strategy that may be chosen, even if it may not be effective.
+On the basis of these considerations, the following hypothesis is proposed:

-(H5) Vertical solidarity will be negatively correlated with irritation.
+(H5) Vertical solidarity is negatively correlated with irritation.

-The negative interrelations between vertical solidarity and revenge rely on resources' being limited (Hobfoll et al 2018).
-Investing resources in helping the supervisor as a potential source of status upgrade (Potipiroon and Ford, 2019) when rational or not, means less available resources to invest in vindictive behaviours.
-Thus, it is argued that:
+The negative interrelations between vertical solidarity and revenge rely on resources being limited (Hobfoll et al., 2018).
+Whether rational or not, investing resources in helping the supervisor as a potential source of status upgrade (Potipiroon & Ford, 2019) leaves fewer resources available to invest in vindictive behaviours.
+This leads to the next hypothesis:

-(H6) Vertical solidarity will be negatively correlated with revenge
+(H6) Vertical solidarity is negatively correlated with revenge.